robmllze/xyz_gen/README.md

 ### Installation

-Add this to your package's `pubspec.yaml` file:
+1. Add this to your package's `pubspec.yaml` file:

 ```yaml
 dependencies:
   xyz_gen: any
 ```

-## Usage

-No usage information is available at this time.
-Please contact the author or check back later.
+2. Download the generator scripts here https://github.com/robmllze/xyz_gen/blob/main/___generators.zip and extract them to your project's root directory.

+3. Modify the generators as needed.
+You may also wish to change the generator templates to suit your needs.

+4. If you're using VS Code, you can right-click one of the generators, such as `generate_exports.dart`, and select "Run Code".

+5. If you're using another IDE, you can run the generators from the command line, e.g. `dart generate_exports.dart`.

 ## Contributing